+Shares issued during or since the end of the year as a result of exercise

+During or since the end of the financial year, the Company issued ordinary shares as a result of the exercise of options as follows (there were no amounts unpaid on the shares issued):

+Date options granted Issue price of shares (\$) Number of shares issued 1 January 2012 6.24 270,000

+CA 299 (1f)

+Environmental legislation

-CA 299 (1f) Environmental legislation Grant Thornton CLEARR operations are not subject to any particular or significant environmental regulation under a law of the Commonwealth or of a State or Territory in Australia.
-CA 300 (1g) Indemnities given to, and insurance premiums paid for, auditors and officers During the year, Grant Thornton CLEARR paid a premium to insure officers of the Group.
+Grant Thornton CLEARR operations are not subject to any particular or significant environmental regulation under a law of the Commonwealth or of a State or Territory in Australia.

+Indemnities given to, and insurance premiums paid for, auditors and officers

+CA 300(1)(g),(8)(b), (9)(a), (f)

+Insurance of officers

+During the year, Grant Thornton CLEARR paid a premium to insure officers of the Group.
 The officers of the Group covered by the insurance policy include all Directors.

 The liabilities insured are legal costs that may be incurred in defending civil or criminal proceedings that may be brought against the officers in their capacity as officers of the Group, and any other payments arising from liabilities incurred by the officers in connection with such proceedings, other than where such liabilities arise out of conduct involving a wilful breach of duty by the officers or the improper use by the officers of their position or of information to gain advantage for themselves or someone else to cause detriment to the Group.

+Details of the amount of the premium paid in respect of insurance policies are not disclosed as such disclosure is prohibited under the terms of the contract.

+The Group has not otherwise, during or since the end of the financial year, except to the extent permitted by law, indemnified or agreed to indemnify any current or former officer of the Group against a liability incurred as such by an officer.

+Indemnity of auditors

+CA 300(1)(g),(8)(b), (9)(a), (f)

+The Group has agreed to indemnify its auditors, Grant Thornton, to the extent permitted by law, against any claim by a third party arising from the Group's breach of its agreement.
+The indemnity requires the Group to meet the full amount of any such liabilities including a reasonable amount of legal costs.

+CA 307C

-Details of the amount of the premiums paid in respect of the insurance policies is not disclosed, as such disclosure is prohibited under the terms of the contract.
-The Group has not otherwise, during or since the end of the financial year, except to the extent permitted by law, indemnified or agreed to indemnify any current or former officer or auditor of the Group against a liability incurred as such by an officer or auditor.
-CA 307C A copy of the Auditor's Independence Declaration as required under s307C of the Corporations Act 2001 is included on page 11 of this financial report and forms part of this Directors Report.
-CA 300(14) / (15) Proceedings of behalf of the Company No person has applied to the Court under section 237 of the Corporations Act 2001 for leave to bring proceedings on behalf of the Company, or to intervene in any proceedings to which the Company is a party, for the purpose of taking responsibility on behalf of the Company for all or part of those proceedings.
-ASIC CO 98/100 Rounding of amounts Grant Thornton CLEARR is a type of Company referred to in ASIC Class Order 98/100 and therefore the amounts contained in this report and in the financial report have been rounded to the nearest \$1,000 (where rounding is applicable), or in certain cases, to the nearest dollar under the option permitted in the class order.
-CA 298 (2a) Signed in accordance with a resolution of the Directors.
-CA 298 (2c) Blake Smith Director CA 298 (2b) 28 February 2015
+A copy of the Auditor's Independence Declaration as required under s307C of the Corporations Act 2001 is included on page 6 of this financial report and forms part of this Directors' Report.

+CA 300(14) / (15)

+Proceedings of behalf of the Company

+No person has applied to the Court under section 237 of the Corporations Act 2001 for leave to bring proceedings on behalf of the Company, or to intervene in any proceedings to which the Company is a party, for the purpose of taking responsibility on behalf of the Company for all or part of those proceedings.

+ASIC CO 98/100

+Rounding of amounts

+Grant Thornton CLEARR is a type of Company referred to in ASIC Class Order 98/100 and therefore the amounts contained in this report and in the financial report have been rounded to the nearest \$1,000 (where rounding is applicable), or in certain cases, to the nearest dollar under the option permitted in the Class Order.

+CA 298 (2a)

+Signed in accordance with a resolution of the Directors:

+CA 298 (2c)

+Blake Smith Director

+CA 298 (2b)

+28 February 2016